thegreenwebfoundation/carbon-txt-validator/docs/adrs/01_adding_plugins_with_pluggy.md

-# Adding functionality via a plugin system for the carbon.txt validator
+# ADR 1: Adding functionality via a plugin system for the carbon.txt validator

 ## Status

-Proposed
+Accepted

 ## Context